 Figure 5.
-This method can be used to test a wide variety of surfaces for validation of sanitation procedures.
+The Beer SpoilerAlertTM assay can be used for environmental sampling for validation of sanitation procedures.
 Control experiments were performed with known concentrations of microorganisms.
 Swabs containing MRS were used to collect Swabbed surface samples.
 Into media samples contain a known concentration of spoilers added directly to the media, and Direct on Swab samples were obtained by adding microorganisms directly onto swabs.
 Control experiments illustrate detection of all anticipated genomic and plasmid targets.
 Unsurprisingly, brewery samples showed detection of SC in all samples tested (data not shown).
 In contrast, there was no evidence of P. claussenii since PC, BSRA, and BSRB were not detected; L. brevis was also not detected.
 However, the three plasmid targets including the horA and horC hop resistant genes, as well as the lactic acid bacteria marker (LABS) found in some lactic acid bacteria were detected.
-The presence of yeast extract in commercial MRS media can result in false positives, exhibited by PED and LABS sometimes detected in negative controls.
+The presence of yeast DNA in commercial MRS media results in "contamination" of samples, where PED and LABS are sometimes detected in our negative controls.